 I realized when others in that Facebook group were discussing their deconstruction stories that my experience was not rooted in violence or tearing anything down.
 It was a creative act rooted in the imagination.
 I never really deconstructed my faith so much as I reimagined it.
 It probably looks a lot like deconstruction.
 I asked, and continue to ask, a lot of questions.
 What if?
 Is that true?
 Does it have to mean that?
 Am I just relying on my assumptions?
 Did God really say?

 I ask questions not because I am seeking to justify my lack of faith.
 I ask questions because I confess to God, “I believe, help my unbelief.”
-I ask questions as a creative act, to construct a faith rooted in the truth of God rather than the cultural habits, assumptions, and biases of my evangelical faith tradition.
+Further, I ask questions as a creative act, to construct a faith rooted in the truth of God rather than the cultural habits, assumptions, and biases of my evangelical faith tradition.